Rescuers race against time in search for survivors in Japan after powerful quakes leave 73 dead

 When Monday's quake hit, Yasuo Kobatake ran out of his house with just one sock on.
 The shaking threw him to the ground, and a concrete wall came crashing down, barely missing him, he said.

-He was eating only rice balls and a few sips of water in paper cups at the elementary school where he and others were sheltering.
+He was eating only rice balls and a few sips of water in paper cups at the elementary school where he and others have been sheltering.
 They slept on cushions, with no blankets.

 “It was so cold.
 I thought I'd freeze to death,” he said.